MontFerret/ferret-wasm/README.md

     const out2 = await program.run({ factor: 3 });

     console.log(out2); // [3, 6, 9, 12, 15, 18, 21, 24, 27, 30]

+    // Destroy when you are done with the program program.destroy();
 }

 test();